email2ify/My-Yoga/README.md

 <h2><Strong>Footer:</strong></h2>

-<li>A footer has been added to the bottom of the site with social media icons, aria-labels to ensure users with assistive screen reading technology and to know what the purpose of the links are for and it also contains a  Facebook, Twitter,instagram and youtube link as the social icons only on the footer and the direct links that opens are on the left side on the top of the site 'under social media' so that users can follow us on social media if they want to keep up to date with our organization and events.
+<li>A footer has been added to the bottom of the site with post feactures and social media icons in aria-labels to ensure users with assistive screen reading technology for the social media links and to know the purpose of the links are for.
+In the  links, it contains a  Facebook, Twitter,instagram and youtube as the social icons only on the footer and the direct navigation links that opens are on the left side of the site page, at the top 'under social media' so that users can follow us on social media if they want to keep up to date with our organization and events.
 The links navigate users away from the site.</li>

 ![image](/static/images/footer.PNG)